Enterprise - Heading in the Wrong Direction

 Summarizing, I'm looking forward to seeing the new old tech.
 It would have been great to see something about this time in a single episode or feature film.
 The new series, however, will have to show the past in way too much detail to keep it credible - or keep the future credible.
 It's not the definite points like the name of the ship or Klingon foreheads I'm concerned about most, but the many little details that will sum up to something completely different than the Star Trek we know.
 Writers will carelessly introduce new aliens, anomalies, technology every week, and this absolutely doesn't get along with the Pre-TOS premise.
 Never were the creators of any serious TV series so shortsighted.

 The description of Capt.
 Archer (his original first name was given to be Jackson but was then changed to Jonathan) sounds just like he's the typical white male American captain who could as well command a US Navy ship.
 No matter if he's much of a clone of James T. Kirk, as the cast sheet suggests, or going to take another direction, he is in no way an imaginative character.
-Well, not that alone the fact that a captain is a black, female or even an exotic European would make him or her necessarily more appealing.
-It's just a matter of decency to show a future in which the questions of race, sex or nationality don't play a role any longer, but in our real world every time it was made a big deal that Picard, Sisko and Janeway were different from Kirk and from each other.
+I'm not saying that just being a black, female or even an exotic European would make him or her a more appealing character.
+But it's a matter of decency to show a future in which the questions of race, gender or nationality don't play a role any longer.
+Only in the real world it was made a big deal every time that Picard, Sisko and Janeway were different from Kirk and from each other.
 I have the impression that in the USA of the year 2001 it is still a problem that all men are created equal and especially that men exist outside the USA too.
 Therefore, in order to appeal to as many viewers as possible in the USA (the TV companies abroad will buy every American show anyway), Jonathan Archer seems to be a streamlined captain for the US majority audience.

 Commander Charlie "Spike" Tucker may be another annoyance.
 A typical American, one who will exhibit his cultural background even clearer than any human in Star Trek so far (maybe except for college boy Tom Paris).
 Former human characters rather felt like a part of humanity as a whole and therefore successfully prevented Star Trek from becoming something like "American Farmer's Sons in Space".
 No, that's definitely not meant as an offense to Americans (or to farmers), but a complaint that if a human in Star Trek is conceded a more detailed cultural background, it is definitely Anglo-American, Jean-Luc Picard being the only notable exception (well, his accent was not French...).
 Furthermore, aside from the possible parallel to Tom Paris, the description of Tucker reads much like the one of Dr. McCoy who was equally straightforward and had a grudge against many things.